 Liabilities and enforcement

 Issuers, selling shareholders and underwriters may also be sanctioned by the CVM in administrative proceedings.
 It may initiate disciplinary proceedings and impose sanctions ranging from warnings to fines to permanent disqualification from public capital markets.
 The CVM enforces compliance with the Corporate Law, the Capital Markets Law and its own regulations.
-During the course of the offering, the CVM may also suspend the offering if it determines that it is being conducted in a manner inconsistent with its purpose, is illegal, fraudulent or violates CVM regulations.
+During the course of the offering, the CVM may also suspend the offering if it determines that it is being conducted in a manner that is inconsistent with its purpose, illegal or fraudulent or that violates CVM regulations.

 Usually, the CVM will not take a position regarding the accuracy of any disclosure documents.
-In most cases, the CVM will demand amendment to the prospectus, the reference form and other documents until it is satisfied that its concerns have been addressed.
+In most cases, it will demand amendment to the prospectus, the reference form and other documents until it is satisfied that its concerns have been addressed.

 Rules of conduct in public offerings

 The restrictions on publicity set forth above are not intended to stop the free flow to the public of information about the company.
-Consequently, the company may conduct its affairs in the normal course of business, so that it may continue to advertise its products and services, distribute customary reports to stockholders, and make announcements to the press with respect to factual business and financial developments in a manner consistent with past practice.
-Nevertheless, issuers have to manage the 'quiet period' very carefully, as distinctions between announcements in the normal course of business and prohibited communications may not be very clear in practice.
+Consequently, the company may conduct its affairs in the normal course of business, so it may continue to advertise its products and services, distribute customary reports to stockholders and make announcements to the press in respect of factual business and financial developments in a manner consistent with past practice.
+Nevertheless, issuers must manage the 'quiet period' very carefully, as distinctions between announcements in the normal course of business and prohibited communications may not be very clear in practice.

 iii Considerations for foreign issuers